 Herbert "Herb" EVANS, a hen-pecked husband, more or less.
 The Evans' house once occupied the site of Number 96.
 Herb is a close friend of Alf Sutcliffe and Les Whittaker and is often unwittingly involved in their dubious money-making schemes.
 Herb suffers a mild stroke but makes a full recovery.
 Herb inherits an adult son, "Junior" Winthrop, in the will of a former girlfriend.
 For a time, it is suspected that Herb has absconded with a large sum of money from the Senior Citizens' Club bank account.
 During an American cultural exchange with Hope Jackson, Herb is suspected of having an affair.
 He enjoys gambling and he and Opal Wilkinson eventually share a large lottery win.
 Portrayed by Ron Shand.

 Mr EVANS-JONES, a prospective tenant of Flat 5 who impresses Dorrie Evans as to his suitability.
+A charming stocks and bonds broker, he doesn't smoke or drink, is unmarried, and his only vice is reading late.
 To Dorrie's displeasure, Les and Norma Whittaker move in instead.
 Portrayed by Colin Croft.

 EVE, a vivacious, four times-divorced flatmate and friend of Vera Collins, whom she met in Europe.
 Portrayed by Abigail.